diogosilva96/thesis-darp-simulator/README.md

-# Routing Simulator based on the Dial-A-Ride Problem (Capacitated Vehicle problem with Pickup and Deliveries and TimeWindows) using Google Operations Research Tools (Google OR-Tools) for the routing solutions
+# Routing Simulator based on the Dial-A-Ride Problem (Capacitated Vehicle problem with Pickup and Deliveries and TimeWindows) using Google Operations Research Tools (Google OR-Tools)  to generate the routing solutions.